-Sammamish cancels Lunar New Year festival over coronavirus fears
+Sammamish cancels Lunar New Year Celebration over coronavirus fears

 The World Health Organization has not declared the coronavirus outbreak a global health emergency.

 Initial symptoms of the new coronavirus include fever, cough, tightness of the chest and shortness of breath.
 It is not yet clear how easily this virus is spread from person to person, according to the Centers for Disease Control and Prevention (CDC).

 Human coronaviruses are most commonly spread among people by coughing and sneezing, close contact such as touching or shaking hands, touch a surface with the virus on it then touching your mouth, nose or eyes before washing your hands.

 The choice to cancel was a “very hard decision,” Wang said.
 But the Chinese community understands, according to Wang.
 “Everyone had the same feeling.”